-Manuscripts accepted for publication by Society of Diabetic Nephropathy Prevention as the publisher will undergo a proofreading to check for grammar mistakes and spelling.
+Manuscripts accepted for publication by the Society of Diabetic Nephropathy Prevention as the publisher of the journals will undergo proofreading to check for grammar mistakes and spelling.
 Our publisher’s style is based on The Chicago Manual of Style(https://www.chicagomanualofstyle.org/home.html).

 Authors are not allowed to change the text of the proof and should answer the comments or provide new comments to correct the text.